 Fig. 2.
 A cockroach climbs over large obstacles.
 It can bend its trunk downward at the joint between the first (T1) and second (T2) thoracic to keep the legs close to the top surface of the obstacles for an optimum climbing position and even to prevent unstable actions (modified from R.E.
-Ritzmann 2004 [32] with permission).
+Ritzmann 2004 [22] with permission).

 However, this active backbone joint will not be activated in a normal walking condition of the machine.
 Mainly, it is used to connect the trunk (second thoracic), where two middle legs and two hind legs are attached, with the head (first thoracic), where two forelegs are installed.
 The trunk and the head are formed with the maximum symmetry to keep the machine balanced for the stability of walking.
 They are also designed to be as narrow as possible to ensure optimal torque from the supporting legs to the center line of the trunk.
 Moreover, a tail with two DOF rotating in the horizontal and vertical axes was implemented on the back of the trunk.
-The tail was motivated by a scorpion tail with sting which can actively move [10].
+In fact, this actively moveable tail which can be manually controlled is used only to install a mini wireless camera for monitoring the environment while the machine is walking.
+But the tail also gives the walking machine a more animallike appearance, e.g. in analogy to a scorpion's tail with a sting [23].

 All leg joints are driven by analog servomotors producing a torque between 80 and 100 Ncm.
 The backbone joint is driven by a digital servomotor with a torque between 200 and 220 Ncm.
 For the tail joints, micro-analog servomotors with a torque around 20 Ncm were selected.
 The height of the walking machine is 12 cm without its tail and the weight of the fully equipped robot (including 21 servomotors, all electronic components and a mobile processor) is approximately 4.2 kg.
 In addition, the walking machine has six Infra-Red (IR) sensors.
-Two of them, which can detect the obstacle at a long distance between 20-150 cm, were fixated at the forehead while the rest of them, operating at a shorter distance between 4-30 cm, were fixated at the two forelegs and two middle legs.
-They help the walking machine to detect obstacles and prevent its legs from hitting obstacles, like chair or desk legs.
-Also, one upside-down detector was implemented beside the machine trunk.
-It provides the information of upside-down position of the walking machine.
-On the tail, a mini wireless camera with a builtin microphone was installed for monitoring and observing the environment while walking.